(If you are trying to figure out what to wear to a hip hop class, check this series out)

 A similar style theme running through is that of over sized bottoms and tiny tops.
 You can roll up the leg of one of the pants too, like in photo 3 and 4.
 That seems to be a popular trend.
 Notice also how she accessorizes with hats and wristbands.
 The wristband definitely serves a utilitarian purpose to wipe off sweat from dancing.
 I like the color combination of orange and dark khaki green/olive green of photo 1 and 3 as well as the black white and gray combo of photo 4.

-Here are some possible clothes that match the Step Up 2 Outfits of Andie:
+Here are some possible hip hop style clothing that match the Step Up 2 Outfits of Andie:

 Cropped orange hoodie like picture 1:

 The pants can be any pair of olive green loose cargo pants like these:

 I like the draw string bottoms.
 Great for if you want to pull up one side!
 Notice too how Andie also has something orange/red peaking out of her low waist pants.
 I think it’s just a pair of lyrca/spandex shorts so she doesn’t show too much below the waist. (since her pants sit pretty low) You can wear red boy shorts like this under the pants: